CarolineDelva-GU/Topic_Modeling_on_Amazon_Reviews-/report.md

 ### B. Latent Semantic Analysis

 The 10 generated topics from the LSA model were also consistent with the beauty product theme of the dataset.
 These words were considered the highest signals of the TF-IDF space.
 However, although the topics were interpreted as phrases, the separation of the beauty categories of the topics were not as distinct as the LDA.
-For example, the first topic included words such as “hair”, “skin” and “face”, which can place this category in all three categories.
+For example, the first topic included words such as “hair”, “skin” and “face”, which can place this category in all three beauty product categories.
 The second topic was more consistent with a curly hair care topic.
 The third topic included words such as “hair”, “skin” and “face”, which can again describe the three categories for beauty products.

 <p align="center">
   <iframe src="./data/lsa_results/lsatable.png" width="800" height="500"></iframe>
    <figcaption>Figure 7: LDA Topic terms and themes for All Beauty reviews</figcaption>
 </p>

-Figure 6

 The weight distribution of each topic was visualized in the following figure.
 Between a range of -1 and 1, the weight of each topic indicated how strongly a topic represented the documents that it was reflecting.
 For example, topic 0 had the highest median weight, which shows that it represented the broadest spread in the vocabulary as compared to the other topics.
 Some topics show a wider distribution as compared to others, which indicated that some topics were more specialized than others.